CDC can’t stop evictions, as Biden calls on states to act - The Boston Globe

 Pelosi said Treasury Secretary Janet Yellen would hold a virtual briefing Tuesday with lawmakers as they push to more quickly ensure the states distribute the federal aid.

-Rep. Joyce Beatty, D-Ohio., the chairwoman of the influential Congressional Black Caucus, said the group has been in talks with the White House.
+Representative Joyce Beatty, an Ohio Democrat and the chairwoman of the Congressional Black Caucus, said the group has been in talks with the White House.

 “Thousands of Black families and children could lose the roof over their heads at a time when the deadly pandemic is surging once again,” she said in a statement.